Frequently Asked Questions

 Other skills needed to be successful in this program:

-Your ASL video sample submitted as part of the application process will be used to determine your ASL course placement in the program course sequence.
+Your ASL video sample submitted as part of the application process will be used to determine your initial ASL course placement.
+Your acceptance letter will note your ASL placement score.
+ASL II-VII is offered in the ASLIE program and some students begin in ASL II and some in higher-level ASL courses.

 For transfer applicants, evaluation of applicable college credit will occur as part of the admission process.
-A transfer credit summary will accompany the acceptance letter.
-However, course work in ASL and interpreting will not be transferred in until an assessment is completed.
-Due to the sequential nature of the course work, it is possible that a student could transfer in two years of credits but need an additional three or four years to complete the required course work.
+A transfer credit summary, of which includes the number of accepted credits and estimated timeline to degree completion, will follow the acceptance letter.
+Due to the sequential nature of the ASL curriculum and initial ASL course placement, it is possible that a student could transfer in two years of credits but need an additional three or four years to complete the required course work.

-A bachelor’s degree in interpreting teaches the skills, ethics and professional behaviors required to become a professional interpreter.
-Professional certification is an examination that tests the skills, ethics and professional behaviors of a working interpreter.
-The National Registry of Interpreters for the Deaf is the professional organization for sign language interpreters that offers the certification exam.
-You can visit their website at www.rid.org.
+A bachelor’s degree in interpreting teaches the skills, ethics, and professional behaviors required to obtain entry-level employment as an interpreter.
+Professional certification is a knowledge-based and skill-based examination that tests the skills, ethics, and professional behaviors of a working interpreter.
+Organizations that certify sign language interpreters include the Registry of Interpreters for the Deaf, Boys Town National Research Hospital, and the Board for Evaluation of Interpreters.
+It should be every interpreter’s aim to gain national certification credentials.

 An academic degree is different than professional certification.
 When you graduate, you will have a Bachelor of Science degree in ASL-English Interpretation.
 Certification is a credential that interpreters obtain from professional organizations.
 Generally, professional certification is obtained after students have completed their education and have 1-2 years of work experience.
-There are two organizations that certify sign language interpreters: the Registry of Interpreters for the Deaf and Boys Town National Research Hospital.
+Organizations that certify sign language interpreters include the Registry of Interpreters for the Deaf, Boys Town National Research Hospital, and the Board for Evaluation of Interpreters.

 The American Sign Language-English Interpretation program follows a sequential course plan, including ASL II-VII and core interpreting courses.
-Because this course sequence begins in the fall semester, you are not permitted to begin the program during the spring or summer semesters.
+Because this course sequence begins in fall semester, it is rare that a student would be able to begin in spring.

-You will submit an ASL sample as part of the application process.
-You will then be placed in the appropriate course for your ASL ability.
-Any previous ASL coursework will then be transferred to NTID.
-Most previously taken ASL courses will be transferred to the major or as general education electives.
+You will submit an ASL video sample as part of the application process.
+You will then be placed in the appropriate course based upon your ASL placement score.
+Any previous ASL college credits will then be transferred to RIT/NTID.

 It is important to note that the ASL courses and the interpreting courses are sequential.
-Regardless of how many transfer credits you bring in, if you start the program at Foundations of ASL, ASL II or ASL III, it will be a four-year program; if you start the program at ASLE IV or V, it will be a three-year program.
+Regardless of how many transfer credits are accepted, if you start the program at Foundations of ASL, ASL II or ASL III, it will be a four-year program; if you start the program at ASL IV or V, it will be a three-year program.

 As a student in the ASLIE program, you will receive a substantially reduced tuition rate.
 Because RIT/NTID receives support from the federal government, students in the ASLIE program pay less than one-half of RIT’s regular tuition.
 At RIT/NTID, you receive a world-class private university education at a public university price.